klozano17/README_Generator-main/README.md

   ## Usage

-  To use this project - Screenshot Included
+  To use this project type node index.js into terminal

   ## Install